Generic Name: chlorhexidine gluconate

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Ingestion of 1 or 2 ounces of PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) by a small child (~10 kg body weight) might result in gastric distress, including nausea, or signs of alcohol intoxication.
-Medical attention should be sought if more than 4 ounces of PerioGard® Oral Rinse is ingested by a small child or if signs of alcohol intoxication develop.
+Ingestion of 1 or 2 ounces of PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) by a small child (~10 kg body weight) might result in gastric distress, including nausea.
+Medical attention should be sought if more than 4 ounces of PerioGard® Oral Rinse is ingested by a small child.

 PerioGard Dosage and Administration

 PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) therapy should be initiated directly following a dental prophylaxis.
 Patients using PerioGard® should be reevaluated and given a thorough prophylaxis at intervals no longer than six months.
 Recommended use is twice daily oral rinsing for 30 seconds, morning and evening after toothbrushing.
-Usual dosage is 1/2 fl. oz. ("15 mL" line in dosage cap) of undiluted PerioGard®.
+Usual dosage is ½ fl. oz. ("15mL" line on dosage cap) of undiluted PerioGard®.
 Patients should be instructed not to rinse with water or other mouthwashes, brush teeth, or eat immediately after using PerioGard®.
 PerioGard® is not intended for ingestion and should be expectorated after rinsing.

 How is PerioGard Supplied